Counting Links and Knots in Complete Graphs

 In particular, the result of performing a $\triangle$-Y move on $K_7$ is the 8-vertex graph $H_8$, shown in Figure \ref{F:H8}.
-We will denote the vertices of $H_8$ as $(v^*)(abc)(1)(2)(3)(4)$, where $v$ has valence 3 (added by the $\triangle$-Y move), $a,b,c$ are three mutually non-adjacent vertices, all adjacent to vertex $v$, with valence 5, and $1,2,3,4$ are four vertices with valence 6 (adjacent to all vertices except $v$).
+We will denote the vertices of $H_8$ as $(v)(abc)(1)(2)(3)(4)$, where $v$ has valence 3 (added by the $\triangle$-Y move), $a,b,c$ are three mutually non-adjacent vertices, all adjacent to vertex $v$, with valence 5, and $1,2,3,4$ are four vertices with valence 6 (adjacent to all vertices except $v$).
 We will call the vertex of valence 3 the {\em top} vertex, the vertices of valence 5 the {\em middle} vertices, and the vertices of valence 6 the {\em bottom} vertices.
 The following lemma has also been proved independently by Nikkuni and Taniyama \cite{nt}, as a corollary to a stronger result about graphs related to $K_7$ by $\triangle$-Y moves.

 \begin{lem} Every embedding of $H_8$ contains either a knotted 8-cycle or a knotted 7-cycle which contains all the bottom vertices. \end{lem}

 \begin{proof} Let $\Gamma$ be an embedding of $H_8$, and let $v$ denote the top vertex.
 Then there is an embedding $\Gamma'$ of $K_7$ which differs from $\Gamma$ only in a neighborhood of the edges adjacent to $v$, as shown in Figure \ref{F:H8K7}.